Debt-trap diplomacy: Studies

 strategic assets in any case".
 The authors, Michal Himmer and Zdeněk Rod, did not detect an exchange of material assets or non-material assets for debt in the cases of Kenya, Malaysia, and the Maldives.
 In all analyzed cases, the governments of the borrowing countries actively sought out finances and loans out of personal and political considerations.
 Some of them directly asked for aid from China.
 While China often owns a significant portion of the state's debt, for example in Laos (40%) and Kenya (21%), constituting a real threat to the country, it does not prove the debt trap diplomacy narrative.
 No Chinese intention to obtain strategic assets was detected and only one debt-for-equity swap could be found concerning property in Laos.
 However, the circumstances behind the case are unclear.
 One problem with the debt trap diplomacy approach is the focus on the exchange of material assets for property but the study also took into consideration non-material assets.
 The study recommends revising the debt trap diplomacy approach to focus on the quantitative aspect of loans such as Chinese standards when it comes to loan policy and the finances of the borrowing countries.

 Publishing in 2023, academic Austin Strange concludes that scholars have challenged the narrative of a Chinese debt-trap and that analysis of BRI projects does not substantiate the debt-trap narrative.

 Academics Yan Hairong and Barry Sautman concluded in a 2024 study that the debt-trap narrative is incorrect, as China does not foreclose on borrower assets.
 Also writing in 2024, academic Jamie Linsley-Parrish states that the Chinese debt-trap hypothesis remains unfounded.
 Citing analyses of British colonial lending and IMF lending, Linsley-Parrish writes, "[T]o paint China as manipulative in its debt investment is at best misguided and at worst hypocritical."

 Writing in 2024, academic Muyang Chen states that China's development financing for other countries is based on the same approach practiced in China's domestic lending to local governments since the 1990s.
 Chen writes that if this style of development finance is characterized as a debt-trap, then China would have been debt-trapping its own local governments for decades.
 Chen observes that collateralized lending was practiced by Western private banks to oil-rich African and Latin American countries before China used this approach.

 A 2025 study by the Lowy Institute found that the developing world's debt repayments to China exceed those owed to Paris Club countries.
-The study stated that "Chinese lending has been a driver of debt sustainability problems in many countries around the world."
+The study states that there is little evidence that the purpose of the Belt and Road Initiative was debt trap diplomacy but "Chinese lending has been a driver of debt sustainability problems in many countries around the world."
+Regarding China and claims of debt-trap diplomacy, academic Zongyuan Zoe Liu stated that "the pervasiveness of this narrative shows the extent to which China’s opaque lending practices and the political leverage that appears to be built into its financing model have led to global unease."